robertocarroll/robertocarroll/_posts/2009-05-01-mar-musa-monastery-syria.markdown

 - Travel
 ---

-A centuries-old monastery in the Syrian desert has been converted into a centre that encourages dialogue among religions and cultures.
-Published in The National on 1 May 2009.
+<h2 class="subtitle">A centuries-old monastery in the Syrian desert has been converted into a centre that encourages dialogue among religions and cultures.</h2>

 The taxi races through the Syrian desert, bumping along a dusty and unpeopled road.
 After a two-hour journey from Damascus, I see a handwritten sign to Deir Mar Musa al Habashi, a monastery that has become an unexpected tourist attraction.